gilch/hissp/docs/style_guide.rst

 The discard macro ``_#`` applied to a string literal is acceptable for long block comments.

 Several discard macros may be used in a row to comment out that many forms following them.

-A discarded tuple may be used to contain scratch code during development, but as with line comments, commented-out code does not belong in version control.
+A discarded tuple may be used to contain scratch code during development (but beware that discarded code is still *read*, executing any reader macros).

+As with line comments,
+commented-out code does not belong in shared version control;
+old versions should be in old commits.
+Move the functionality you need to keep out of the comments or into scripts.
+Move the experiments you want to keep running to assertions (See `assure`, `unittest`, and `doctest`).

 A discarded string with code following it in line is acceptable as commentary, but use this style sparingly.
-Include an arrow or NB in the string to make it clear this is a comment and not just disabled code.
+Include an arrow or NB (nota bene) in the string to make it clear this is a comment and not just disabled code.

 .. code-block:: Lissp